<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=668213823346747&amp;ev=PageView&amp;noscript=1">

 4 Research-Heavy Graduate Programs forThere are 115 institutions in the U.S. classified as R1 by the Carnegie Foundation for the Advancement of Higher Education, and West Virginia University's research classification is described as fitting into the “highest research activity” classification for doctoral universities.

-Let's dig a little deeper and check out four research-intensive graduate programs offered at WVU.
+Let's dig a little deeper and check out four research-intensive graduate programs that are offered at Carnegie R1 universities like WVU.

 Explore our digital resource page - A Guide to Research-Based Graduate Programs at West Virginia University!

-graduate degree in public health is a multidisciplinary professional degree focused on the application of science, research and theoretical knowledge toward the prevention of disease.
-The WVU MPH program prepares students for promising careers providing evidence-based solutions to complex health issues.
+graduate degree in public health is a multidisciplinary professional degree focused on the application of science, research and theoretical knowledge to prevent disease.
+WVU's program prepares students for promising careers providing evidence-based solutions to complex health issues.
 Graduates leave our program with the skills necessary to work in a variety of public health settings such as health departments, clinics, and federal agencies.

 Sara Warfield, Public Health, PhD Student